A blog series on pre-washing quilt fabric:

 You don't want your precuts' size to change.
-Precuts (jelly rolls, charm packs, layer cakes etc.) will unravel and no longer be the standard size due to shrinking if the fabric is prewashed.
+Precuts (jelly rolls, charm packs, layer cakes, fabric panels etc.) will unravel or get distorted and no longer be the standard size due to shrinking if the fabric is prewashed.
 (If you’re a “prewasher” I suggest hand washing in the sink.
 I didn't and now this 42-piece charm pack now measures 4 3/4" x 5".)

 FREEBIE- BTW, I am giving this (prewashed) charm pack.
 I'll choose a person from the 1st 50 people that sign up for my newsletter and mention that you saw this in the post!